j4yyyeth/react-counter/README.md

-# Getting Started with Create React App

-Just a simple counter I made to practice react
+# Just a simple counter I made to practice react